Contrived spectacle or Attenborough adventure? Jennifer Pinkerton braves infested waters on a jumping crocodile cruise

 A child buries his face in his father’s legs.
 Ho-ly crap.

 Six crocs later, our boat drifts to a stop.
+The crocodile jumping is over for now.

 “You haven’t got a spare pair of undies, do ya?” asks the man with tanned arms.
 I grin.